Holy Week in Antigua Guatemala

 5 – 9 April, 2023

 World’s Most Beautiful Holy Week Celebration: Antigua Guatemala, A UNESCO World Heritage Site.
-Holy Week in Antigua offers a spectacle worth a visit whether or not you celebrate Easter.
+Holy Week in Antigua offers a spectacle worth a visit whether or not you celebrate Easter. -Forbes Magazine.

 The Guatemalan imagery is vast and sublime.
 Its many expressions are exhibited during Easter Week, carried on the shoulders of loyal men and women as a reminder of their legacy.
 It is normal to get lost in the sweet expressions of the image of La Merced church or to share the pain of its brow, split by the tribulations of the just as Miguel Angel Asturias wrote in a poem.